GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Related Work

-In addition to visual features, researchers have explored the use of biological signals for deepfake detection.
-Y. Li \cite{lcl18} proposed a model that combines CNN and recursive neural network (LRCN) to detect deepfake videos by tracking eye blinking with previous temporal knowledge.
-Chintha et al. \cite{crsbwp20} proposed a modified XceptionNet architecture, which incorporates visual frames, edge maps, and dense optical flow maps alongside RGB channel data to target low-level features.
+In addition to visual features, researchers have explored the use of biological signals and low-level features for deepfake detection.
+Y. Li~\cite{lcl18} proposed a model that combines a CNN and a recursive neural network (LRCN) to detect deepfake videos by tracking eye blinking with previous temporal knowledge.
+Chintha et al.~\cite{crsbwp20} proposed a modified XceptionNet architecture, which incorporates visual frames, edge maps, and dense optical flow maps alongside RGB channel data to target low-level features.
 The architecture isolates deepfakes at the instance and video levels, making the technique effective in detecting deepfakes.
-Zhao et al. \cite{zxxdxx21} proposed a pair-wise self-consistency learning with an inconsistency image generator to train a ConvNet \cite{lmwfds} that extracts local source features and measures their self-consistency to identify Deepfakes.
+Zhao et al.~\cite{zxxdxx21} proposed a pair-wise self-consistency learning with an inconsistency image generator to train a ConvNet~\cite{lmwfds} that extracts local source features and measures their self-consistency to identify Deepfakes.

-D. Kim and K. Kim \cite{kk22} proposed a facial forensic framework that uses pixel-level color features in the edge region of an image and a 3D-CNN classification model to interpret the extracted color features spatially and temporally for generalized and robust face manipulation detection.
-Sabir et al. \cite{scjamn} proposed a Recurrent convolutional model, whereas \cite{wa} proposed a Convolutional Vision Transformer (CViT) model, Y. Heo \cite{hyk23} introduced an improved Vision Transformer model with vector-concatenated CNN feature and patch-based positioning while \cite{hclk} used Vision Transformer with distillation and \cite{cmgf22} combined EfficientNet and Vision Transformers (ViT) to detect deepfakes.
+D. Kim and K. Kim~\cite{kk22} proposed a facial forensic framework that uses pixel-level color features in the edge region of an image and a 3D-CNN classification model to interpret the extracted color features spatially and temporally for generalized and robust face manipulation detection.
+Sabir et al.~\cite{scjamn} proposed a Recurrent convolutional model, whereas~\cite{wodajo2024deepfakevideodetectionusing} proposed a Convolutional Vision Transformer (CViT) model.
+Y. Heo~\cite{hyk23} introduced an improved Vision Transformer model with vector-concatenated CNN feature and patch-based positioning, while~\cite{hclk} used Vision Transformer with distillation and Coccomini et al.~\cite{cmgf22} combined EfficientNet and Vision Transformers (ViT) to detect deepfakes.
+Hybrid CNN-Transformer approaches excel by extracting local and global features for robust and strong deepfake detection.

+Despite these promising advances, current detection methods struggle to generalize across diverse datasets.
+Table \ref{tab:training_datasets} lists the datasets used by existing deepfake detection models for training and evaluation.
+They often consider only few datasets and hence generative methods for training and evaluation.
+In the next section, we introduce our approach that addresses this problem.